 How to Store Homemade Chicken & Rice

 As with other homemade foods and homemade dog treats, this dish has no preservatives–so you’ll want to refrigerate the chicken and rice as soon as it’s cooled.

-Cooked chicken lasts three to four days when refrigerated.
+Cooked chicken and rice lasts three to four days when refrigerated.
 If you want to make a big batch, however, it’s easy to freeze and thaw as you needed.

 Once cooled, spoon the chicken and rice into an air-tight container.
 I like to put it into zippered bags, squeezing out the extra air.
 This saves room in the freezer, too!